Hansoft/DashboardImageExtractor/README.md

 When running DIE will first create image files of each chart defined in the ChartIDFile, after that it will update those images as determined by the refresh interval.

 ###ChartIDFile settings
 In the ChartFile you specify which charts you want to extract.
 Input should be one chart or dashboard page ID per line.
-See the example ID if needed.
+See the example ChartID file if needed.

 Incorrect IDs will be ignored.